-If you are new to the world of nonprofits and boards, please read the Introduction to Board Service below.
-For experienced nonprofit leaders, please scroll down to the description of the Directors U Education and Information Program or list of Resource Organizations below.
+If you are new to the world of nonprofits and boards, please read the Introduction to Nonprofit Board Service below.
+If you are an experienced nonprofit leader, please scroll down to the description of the Directors U Education Program or list of Resource Organizations below.

 An Introduction to Nonprofit Board Service